UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/deaths28Days.md

 Deaths are only included if the deceased had had a positive test for COVID-19 and died within 28 days of the first positive test.

+Regional, UTLA and LTLA death counts exclude England deaths for which the exact location of residence is unknown and therefore may not sum to the England total.

 Full details of the methodology are available on [GOV.UK](https://www.gov.uk/government/publications/phe-data-series-on-deaths-in-people-with-covid-19-technical-summary).

 #### Northern Ireland